codefoster/codefoster.com/source/_drafts/Visual-Studio-11-Ninja-Skills.md

 <span style="color: rgb(0, 0, 0);">[CTRL + ALT + L] Open the Solution Explorer &ndash; face it, you need to get to that Solution Explorer rather often.
 Do it with a keystroke instead of a click.</span>

-<span style="color: rgb(0, 0, 0);">[CTRL + ,] Navigate</span> To&hellip; &ndash; the grand daddy of all keyboard shortcuts in VS if I can be so bold.
+<span style="color: rgb(0, 0, 0);">[CTRL + ,] Navigate</span> To...; &ndash; the grand daddy of all keyboard shortcuts in VS if I can be so bold.
 Looking for something in your solution?
 You&rsquo;ll likely find it here.
 Navigate to searches for all code symbols and file names and it uses a &ldquo;contains&rdquo; string search pattern and camel case.
 So CTRL + , and then &ldquo;WL&rdquo; will find you the WriteLine method you were looking for as well as the WLFoo.cs file.

 [CTRL + ;] Search Solution Explorer &ndash; filters the files and symbols that appear in Solution explorer by your query.
 It should be called Filter Solution Explorer because it doesn&rsquo;t take you off to some search results.
 It just hides everything from SE that doesn&rsquo;t match your query.

 [CTRL + Q] Quick Launch &ndash; if you&rsquo;re looking for a command that you know is somewhere in the vast see of commands in the Tools | Options dialog, try CTRL + Q. Try &ldquo;line numbers&rdquo; for example.

 [CTRL + F] Find &ndash; this one grew up from the incremental search that jumped you directly to the next query result on your current page.
 Now it&rsquo;s all grown up and can do just about everything that the Find in Files dialog does.
-The only exception is that CTRL + F always just highlights and navigates you to your results, whereas (see next shortcut)&hellip;
+The only exception is that CTRL + F always just highlights and navigates you to your results, whereas (see next shortcut)...;

-[CTRL + SHIFT + F] Find in Files &ndash; &hellip;as I was saying.
+[CTRL + SHIFT + F] Find in Files &ndash; ...;as I was saying.
 Whereas Find in Files actually gives you your results in the Find Results pane.

 [CTRL + SHIFT + UP/DOWN] Find more instances in file &ndash; another winner in my book.
 This is an easy one to type.
 Use it when your mind says, &ldquo;I wonder where else on the page I used this variable.&rdquo; I like that it not only finds the other symbols for you, but it highlights them as well.